 German Style Coleslaw

-If you normally prefer a creamy style coleslaw but after trying this recipe we might change your mind.
+If you normally prefer a creamy style coleslaw, after trying this recipe we might have changed your mind.
 This recipe makes a tangy, slightly sweet dressing, that goes perfect with the crisp cabbage and carrots.
 The dressing consists of vinegar, dry mustard, celery seeds, salt, sugar and vegetable oil.
 Even my 4 year old grand-daughter loved this coleslaw, she ate two bowls!

 - 1/3 cup German seasoned vinegar or distilled white vinegar